Post-Operative Instructions: Full-Arch RestorationBACK

 Additional Instructions Following Surgery:

 Do not disturb the surgical area today.
 Do not rinse vigorously or probe the area with any objects or your fingers.
-DO NOT SMOKE for at least 72 hours, since it is detrimental to healing.
+DO NOT SMOKE for at least a week, since it is detrimental to healing.

 Begin your normal hygiene routine the day after surgery.
 Soreness and swelling may not permit vigorous brushing of all areas, but please make every effort to clean your teeth within the bounds of comfort.